UtrechtUniversity/abm4soc/Granovetter-Thresholds/README.md

 # Granovetter's threshold model of collective behaviour in a network

-## AUTHOR

-This code is based on a Netlogo model originally by Giangiacomo Bravo, to be found at https://modelingcommons.org/browse/one_model/4784#model_tabs_browse_info, and considerably revised and extended by Rense Corten.

 ## WHAT IS IT?

 This model reproduces [Mark Granovetter's (1978)](http://www.jstor.org/stable/2778111) threshold model of collective behavior, extended with network structures as in the model by [Watts (2002)](https://www.pnas.org/doi/abs/10.1073/pnas.082090499).